ctfs/write-ups-2016/hackcon-ctf-2016/pwn/easiest-pwn-not-250/README.md

 > 0x08 is a bad char.
 Your exploit shouldn't contain 0x08 in it to accept.

-This is kind of deal breaker, as 0x08 is the beginning of every code address in x86 on 32-bit architectures, this means leaves us a ret2libc as the only option.
+This is kind of deal breaker, as 0x08 is the beginning of every code address in x86 on the 32-bit architecture, this leaves us a ret2libc as the only option.
 Thereby we have to identify the libc used on the target system, as well as one symbol we can leak in order to get the libc base address.